What Life After COVID Could Look Like

 Get ready for even more workplace communication

-Working from home is not only changing our location—it also means significant shifts in management practices and communication.
+Working from home has not only changed our location, but it has also meant significant shifts in management practices and communication.
 “We won’t measure success in the same way when we were next to each other,” predicts Gordon Willoughby, CEO of WeTransfer.
-“We’ll need to over-communicate our boundaries and respect others’.
-[We’ll need to be] more upfront about our time and availability, so we can take the time we need and allow others to do the same.”
+“We’ll need to overcommunicate our boundaries and respect others’.
+[We’ll need to be] more up-front about our time and availability, so we can take the time we need and allow others to do the same.”
 Overall, this could mean some positive and much-needed changes that encourage employees to express their needs and concerns in the workplace.
-Here are 13 other everyday habits that could (and should) change forever after coronavirus.

 Animal shelters may need help again

 One of the few heartwarming aspects of the last year has been how animal shelters were quickly cleared at the beginning of the outbreak, thanks to everyone being at home and having the time to foster a pet.
 While some foster fails have happily led to adoption, not everyone will be able to keep these foster pets.
 As a result, animal rescues may once again be filled with more animals than they can care for.